 Nishiyama was built in the year 717, shortly after the start of the Nara period (AD 710 to 794) of Japanese history.
-It’s said that bathing in each one of the onsens here will cure the visitor of any disease.
-This is why Nishiyama hot springs often referred to as kami no onsen, or “the hot springs of the gods”.
-The hot springs themselves are spaced out and some are hard to find (despite planning to try three, I was only able to locate two in the short time I was there!)
-There is supposedly a hot spring with a shrine in it, but I never managed to find it.
+Bathing in each onsen here will cure the visitor of any disease, according to legends.
+This is why Nishiyama hot springs received the title kami no onsen, or “the hot springs of the gods”.
+There is some distance between the hot springs.
+Some are even difficult to find.
+In fact, despite planning to try three, I could only locate two in the short time I was there!
+There is supposedly a secret hot spring with a shrine in it, but I never found it.
 While there are plenty of signs, visitors should be aware that these are all in Japanese.

-This is the first bath I visited.
+I visited this bath first.
 Visitors should be aware that the middle one is quite a bit hotter than the other two, although not hot enough to pose a problem.
 The baths themselves are quite small but large enough to accommodate two or three people comfortably.

 The other hot spring I visited was this one.
 This has a much larger bath as well as an outdoor one in beautiful scenery.
 Both are lovely but considerably hotter than the first, and the outdoor one was so hot that I was only able to stay in for a few minutes.
 It might be best to leave this one for winter!
 There is another outdoor spring in the ryokan itself with a stunning view of the waterfall.
-This is mixed bathing, but for those of you who might be a little embarrassed, 7-9pm is for women only.
+Though it is a mixed bath, only women can enter from 7-9pm.

 If you’re looking for souvenirs, you can buy handmade soap and lotions made from some of the hot spring water.
-These can be purchased from Nanokamachi Station (JR Tadami Line) and Mishima Inn, or alternatively, you can just order directly from the website.
+Nanokamachi Station (JR Tadami Line) and Mishima Inn sell these items, or you can just order directly from the website.

-As a non-drinker, the lack of a non-alcoholic drinks menu was the biggest problem for me, but that aside, this is a fantastic hot spring and traditional Japanese inn combined, and I highly recommend it to anybody who is looking for a taste of authentic, traditional Japan in a peaceful country setting.
+As a non-drinker, the lack of a non-alcoholic drinks menu was the biggest problem for me.
+Aside from that, this is a fantastic hot spring and traditional Japanese inn.
+Certainly, I highly recommend it to anybody looking for a taste of authentic, traditional Japan in a peaceful country setting.

 WATTENTION NINJA WRITER PROFILE